 Recently, I hear lots of talk about “punching Nazis” as a form of justified violence.
 Here are some reasons why I don’t subscribe to this notion:

 - Even though the current administration seems to be stoking the flames, this is not some new phenomenon that started when Trump took office.
 And, Trump has (albeit deliberately slowly) denounced Nazis and other hate-based groups.
-And so, being a neo-Nazi troll is not illegal.
+While it seems pretty clear where his ideologies lie, it’s still not illegal to be a Nazi troll.

 - Punching a Nazi gives them exactly what they want – a reason to defend themselves (by means they are prepared and excited for) and a story about the evil, violent left.
 Punching them doesn’t shut them up or convert them, it replenishes their ammo.